Nationalism, Communism, Socialism and Capitalism: Explained

 “Political, social, and economic system in which property, including capital assets, is owned and controlled for the most part by private persons.
-Capitalism contrasts with an earlier economic system, feudalism, in that it is characterized by the purchase of labor for money wages as opposed to the direct labor obtained through custom, duty or command in feudalism… Under capitalism, the price mechanism is used as a signaling system which allocates resources between uses.
+Capitalism contrasts with an earlier economic system, feudalism, in that it is characterized by the purchase of labour for money wages as opposed to the direct labour obtained through custom, duty or command in feudalism… Under capitalism, the price mechanism is used as a signalling system that allocates resources between uses.
 The extent to which the price mechanism is used, the degree of competitiveness in markets, and the level of government intervention distinguish exact forms of capitalism.”

 The above definition pinpoints capitalism as a social, political, and economic system that succeeded feudalism based upon recognition of the rights of private parties to choose how to employ their labour and capital in markets as indicated by market forces and not traditions.

 One group of people own what’s called the means of production (land, factories, etc.)these are the capitalists.
 Another group of people work in these factories etc., and the first group pay them some money for their work, but take much more for themselves, these are the workers.

 It is based on the principle that, ‘rich becomes richer and poor becomes poorer’ thus promotes inequality.

 Eg: If you live in a society and the main occupation in that area is farming.
 You have two cows on this farm.
 You sell one and get a bull.
 Your herd multiplies and the economy grows.
 You sell them and live comfortably.

 - The development of capitalism as a system dates only from the 16th century but antecedents of capitalist institutions existed in the ancient world too.
 The development of capitalism was spearheaded by the growth of the English cloth industry during the 16th, 17th, and 18th centuries.